rsm-gh/gbkf-core-cpp/README.md

 ## Implementation Remarks

++ Currently, the Reader and Writer classes store all content in RAM.
+In the future, they will be improved to support disk-based I/O operations for large files.

 + The current supported string encodings are `ASCII`, `Latin-1` and `UTF-8`.

 + In some cases method overloading was avoided because: